interlock-lhl/example_lectures/wk8_web_arch/notes_v2.md

 - Use all the CPU cores, with puma, cluster or some other supervisor.
 Pm2 for node.js (https://github.com/Unitech/pm2)
 - Scale vertically first.
 More CPU/Memory on one machine.
-- Horizontal scaling means we need a Load Balancer
+- Horizontal (multiple services with their own IP's) scaling means we need a Load Balancer
 - http://stackoverflow.com/questions/11707879/difference-between-scaling-horizontally-and-vertically-for-databases

 ## Load Balancer

 - Starts off as one server that sends requests to your many web servers.
  - Can do Round Robin, or some are smart enough to choose a server that is not as busy.
- - HAProxy, Apache (great for SSL terminated traffic), Varnish (only with some abuse, but you get a caching server too!)
+ - HAProxy, Apache (great for SSL terminated traffic), Varnish (only with some abuse, but you get a caching server too!), Ngnix
  - EC2 on AWS also provides Load Balancers.
  - With multiple load balancers we can use DNS to balance requests to each load balancer
  - Or; do regional routing so traffic that is closer to one load balancer prefers that over further ones.